GreysonR/Matter-Particles/README.md

 ### `interval`
  `interval` specifies the time (in milliseconds) between each particle's creation.
 If `interval` is 0, all of the particles will be created at the same time. <br>
  If not specified, the default value is `0`

+### `amountPerTick`
+ `amountPerTick` specifies how many particles are added on each interval.
+For instance, if `amountPerTick` is set to 2 and `interval` is set to 50, 2 particles will be added every 50 milliseconds.<br>
+ Must be above 0.
+It is not recommended to set `amountPerTick` very high, depending on how low `interval` is.
+Will not take effect if `interval` is `0`

 ### `collisions`
  `collisions` specifies whether the particles can collide with other bodies.<br>